Interior and Exterior Architectural Features

 Majestic eagles, representing the United States, grace the Corinthian capitals of the 16 pilasters that surround the rotunda.
 California’s grizzly bear can be seen on the 16 rondos in the frieze at the base of the dome.

-Early architects did not have the means to construct a dome that would have the same grand appearance from both the inside and outside of a building until 1418, when an Italian architect named Filippo Brunelleschi conceived the idea of employing mathematical perspective to establish new rules of proportion and symmetry.
+Early architects did not have the means to construct a dome that had the same grand appearance both inside and outside until 1418, when Italian architect Filippo Brunelleschi employed mathematical perspective to establish new rules of proportion and symmetry.

-Brunelleschi’s theory of perspective was developed from the fact that the apparent size of an object decreases with the increasing distance from the eye.
-This knowledge was used by Brunelleschi in the successful construction of the Cathedral of Santa Maria del Fiore in Florence, Italy.
+Brunelleschi’s theory of perspective was developed from his observation that the apparent size of an object decreases as its distance from the eye increases.

 Brunelleschi’s method of design and construction was employed in building California’s State Capitol dome.
 The interior of the dome employs iron frame construction, allowing the majestic copper outer dome to rise above Capitol Park and the Sacramento skyline.
 From inside the building, the beauty of the Victorian detailing on the inner dome is visible in all its majesty.